TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Related work

-\textbf{Impact of training data}.
-The robustness of machine learning models is another area where the impact of training data on inference is frequently discussed~\citep{Khanna2019-lv,ribeiro2016should}.
-This topic has also been explored in the context of meta-learning such as creating training-time adversarial attacks via meta-learning ~\citep{zügner2018adversarial,Xu2021-gz}, training robust meta-learning models by exposing models to adversarial attacks during the query step of meta-learning~\citep{Goldblum2020-px}, and data augmentation for enhancing the performance of meta-learning algorithms~\citep{ni2021data}.
-However, influence functions have not been utilized for meta-learning in this field.
-Similar to~\citet{Khanna2019-lv,Barshan2020-ku} in the case of supervised learning, TLXML also leverages Fisher information metrics.
-This formulation provides a valuable geometric viewpoint for analyzing the model's parameter space.
+\paragraph{Impact of training data.} The robustness of machine learning models is another area where the impact of training data is frequently discussed~\citep{khanna2019interpreting,ribeiro2016should}.
+This topic has also been explored in the context of meta-learning such as creating training-time adversarial attacks via meta-learning ~\citep{zugner2019adversarial,xu2021yet}, training robust meta-learning models by exposing models to adversarial attacks during the query step of meta-learning~\citep{goldblum2020adversarially}, and data augmentation for enhancing the performance of meta-learning algorithms~\citep{ni2021data}.
+However, influence functions have not been utilized for meta-learning to date.

+\paragraph{Machine Unlearning (MU)} Removing the influence of training data from a trained model represents a valuable application of influence functions beyond increasing the interpretability of machine learning models.
+Aiming to handle privacy concerns in supervised learning, ~\citet{cao2015towards} introduced MU as a method of forgetting a training point without incurring the cost of retraining the model from scratch.
+Although MU was first proposed outside the scope of machine learning interpretability, subsequent research established close connections. \citet{guo2020certified} noticed that the influence function estimate of deleting one data point matches the Newton method update of the weights. \citet{Golatkar2020eternal, Golatkar2021mixed} re-derived influence functions from an information-theoretic argument.
+See \citet{li2025machine} for a recent review including those progresses.
+In this paper, we show that TLXML extends MU to meta-learning and can be used to both block and amplify the influence of training tasks.